DBT For Addiction

 DBT for substance abuse is an evidence-based psychotherapy approach to treating substance use disorders and co-occurring mental health disorders.
 It is used in various settings, including individual and group therapy.
 People may also call their therapist for guidance when they are struggling in a situation.

-DBT for addiction has a set of principles or pillars of this therapy.
+Dialectical Behavior Therapy (DBT) has a set of principles or pillars of this therapy.
 They include:

-• Behavior change – identify events preceding destructive behaviors with the intent to practice healthier responses.
+• Behavior change: Identify events preceding destructive behaviors with the intent to practice healthier responses.

-• Emotional regulation – identifying the emotion, putting a name on it, and changing the emotion with skills such as mindfulness
+• Emotional regulation: Identifying the emotion, putting a name on it, and changing the emotion with skills such as mindfulness

-• Distress tolerance – trouble dealing with a crisis, perception of events is faulty (cognitive distortions)
+• Distress tolerance: Trouble dealing with a crisis, perception of events is faulty (cognitive distortions)

 • Catastrophizing